CONTACT

 The grandmother added each ingredient with the precision of an artist.
 This wasn’t just cooking – it was a ritual, a meditation, a way of showing love through Amazigh hospitality.
 I felt privileged to witness this intimate moment and understand how Amazigh hospitality traditions are preserved through these everyday practices.

-Sheep for sale at a Moroccan livestock market ahead of Eid al-Adha 2026
+Moroccan families selecting sheep at a traditional livestock market ahead of Eid al-Adha Morocco 2026

 The Heart of Amazigh Hospitality: Sharing a Meal